-If you’re in need of access to money “on demand”, you may want to consider a business line of credit.
-Here’s some information to consider regarding this flexible funding option:
+If you’re in need of access to money “on demand” with low monthly payments and flexibility to invest in opportunities and run operations, you may want to consider a business line of credit (LOC).

-Pro Tip: Determine how you will use the funds and adjust your budget accordingly.
+Generally, the first step is to determine how you will use the funds and how much money you need to access.
+With this information, you may adjust your budget accordingly.

 Here’s a simple example:

-- Short-Term Lines of Credit: A business line of credit isn't like a term loan, but lenders consider similar information to qualify like your credit score, time in business, and revenue.
-Short term lines of credit can be accessed quickly and are easier to qualify for than a longer-term credit line.
-However, you pay for the speed and convenience with higher APRs.
+- Short-Term Lines of Credit: Short term lines of credit can be accessed quickly and are easier to qualify for than a longer-term credit line.
+However, you may end up paying for the speed and convenience with higher APRs.
 Be sure to read the fine print.

 - Longer-Term Lines of Credit: This type may be less expensive but harder to qualify for than those with shorter terms.
-Longer term lines of credit have higher amounts giving you access to more cash.
-The biggest benefit is a lower APR.
+Longer term lines of credit may give you access to more cash, but the biggest benefit is there is typically a lower APR.

-The number one reason to use a business line of credit is for short term funding needs.
-A line of credit can be used in a variety of ways:
+The number one reason to use a business line of credit is for short term funding needs like:

 - Purchasing inventory